dandlp95/cse212-final-project/3-trees.md

 To avoid this worst case scenario, we need to make sure our tree is balanced.
 A balanced tree, refers to a tree that is symmetrical.
 In other words, it should have the same amount of subtrees on each side, and each subtree should also have approximately the same amount of subtrees on each side.
-This is what a balanced binary search tree would look like:

-[IMAGE OF BALANCED SEARCH TREE HERE]

 While the example above is an unlikely scenario, it is also unlikely to expect that our tree will be balanced by default as we keep entering data.
 So, you can implement special algorithms that will make sure our trees remain balanced.
 The 2 most